Lucas3oo/cloudformation-gradle-plugin/README.md

 * TemplateName - with the file name of the template
 * TemplateGitVersion - If the Gradle project is using GIT then the last commit info for the template is added.
 * CreatedBy/UpdatedBy - The local OS user's userID that executes the task.

+## How the DeleteStackTask works

+## How the PrintEnviromentParametersTask works

 ## More advanced example
 ### Example 1